 Images

-While AppCUI is developed for CLI usage, it can still use images to some degree, meaning that it can store an images as an array of pixels and it has various methods to represent it using characters and combination of existing colors.
+While AppCUI is developed for CLI usage, it can still use images to some degree, meaning that it can store images as an array of pixels and it has various methods to represent them using characters and combinations of existing colors.

 To create an image, use the class Image with the following construction methods: